top of page

 • Feeling disconnected or numb

-These are all ways of the brain's natural response to trauma and processing it, but if the symptoms are prolonged (over 30 days, excluding grief), a diagnosis of PTS may be given.
+These are all ways of the brain's natural response to trauma and processing it, but if the symptoms are prolonged (over 30 days, excluding grief), a diagnosis of PTSD may be given.

-Ongoing trauma, such as abuse within the home, can mean a diagnosis of Complex PTS.
+Ongoing trauma, such as abuse within the home, can mean a diagnosis of Complex PTSD.
 This is due to the nature of the trauma being long-lasting, multi-layered and repetitive.

 EMDR and hypnotherapy can help free a person from trauma symptoms.
 Allowing the brain to process the experience and emotions surrounding it.
 Healing can start once the brain has started to process the trauma.

-To find out more about my PTS/Trauma Programme, please book a free consultation.
+To find out more about my PTSD/Trauma Programme, please book a free consultation.

 bottom of page